 A George Lucas Late Afternoon

-After you have completed whatever shows you want to watch then head over to Echo Lake and enjoy a few George Lucas inspired offerings.
+Now that it’s the hottest part of the day, head over to Echo Lake and go for a swim!
+Kidding.
+Instead, enjoy a few George Lucas inspired offerings.
 Star Tours, Indiana Jones Epic Stunt Spectacular!, and Jedi Training are all on the docket.
 Star Tours doesn’t generally have a very long line so you should be able to find it for under half an hour.
 For the other two shows check the times guide.
 Jedi Training is great for those with kids, as the show features kids earning their Jedi stripes.
 Even without kids, this is a fun show to watch as everyone seems to enjoy themselves and the production value is pretty strong.
 If you are hungry during this time, stop by Gertie, our favorite dinosaur, for some ice cream.

 Mickey and Minnie’s Runaway Railway

 By now we should be into late afternoon and it’s time to bite the bullet on one of the park’s best rides.
 We’re biting the proverbial bullet because regardless of the wait time, it’s time to get in line for Mickey and Minnie’s Runaway Railway.
 It’s not a pretty queue, at least the outside portion, but we’ve done almost every other attraction at this point and going here now will free up the rest of the night to re-ride whatever you want!
 I guess the one caveat here is if the line is over an hour long or it’s exceptionally hot on this day.
 Otherwise, enjoy the attraction that’s inside of the park’s icon!